Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 There were two of them, in the air like a fly but as large as Little Runner himself.
 Their skins shone like the sun on wet rock, or maybe like mirage.
 Bright and strange, beyond his understanding.
 It was the first time any of his tribe had ever seen metal.

-Whatever these things were---gods or demons or something else---they scared him, and so he retreated, as stealthy as before...until his spear rattled on a branch.
+Whatever these things were - gods or demons or something else - they scared him, and so he retreated, as stealthy as before...until his spear rattled on a branch.

 The impossible flying wet-rock beasts turned, and green eyes glared at him.
 Both raised up into the air and began to move closer, chattering excitedly at one another.